 Mark Matson is an American entrepreneur, author, and innovator in the fields of investing science and financial education.
-He is the creator of educational experiences, platforms, and tools that make Nobel Prize winning investing research accessible to investors and transform their relationship to money.
+He is the creator of educational experiences, platforms, and tools that make Nobel Prize-winning investing research accessible to investors and can transform their relationship to money.
 Most notably, he is the creator of The American Dream Experience and the Matson Method.

 Early Life